Our Ancestors' Story

 In the 1820s, the Anglophone population of Rougemont peaked between 180 and 200 people, according to one historical account.
 Since then, it has declined to about a dozen.
 However, thousands of former residents and their families have spread across North America and beyond.
 Rougemont expats are proud of their shared heritage and stay connected to events at home.

 A new Rougemont tradition

 Many of the first English-speaking settlers of Rougemont and those descendants who remained and died here were buried in St. Thomas Cemetery.
-Based on its historic importance and obvious significance to the Ancestors Day theme, we have made the cemetery a focal point of remembrance activities for this year.
-We expect this will continue in the years ahead.
+Based on its historic importance and obvious significance to the Ancestors Day theme, we have made the cemetery a focal point of our remembrance activities.

 Special memorial vase